katkiss/youtube-view-filter/README.md

 - `activeTab`: To interact with YouTube pages
 - `storage`: To save your view threshold settings

+## Permission Justifications

+### Required Permissions

+#### `activeTab`
+This permission is required to:
+- Detect and read video view counts from the current YouTube page
+- Apply visual filters to videos that fall below the threshold
+- Ensure the extension only works when you're actively viewing YouTube

+We use this instead of broader permissions to maintain minimal access to your browsing activity.

+#### `storage`
+This permission is required to:
+- Save your preferred view count threshold
+- Persist your settings between browser sessions
+- Sync your preferences across devices when you're signed into Chrome

+### Host Permissions

+#### `*://*.youtube.com/*`
+This permission is required to:
+- Allow the extension to function only on YouTube domains
+- Monitor YouTube's dynamic content loading
+- Apply filters to YouTube video elements

+We specifically limit the extension to YouTube domains for security and privacy reasons.

 ## Development

 The extension consists of several key files: